ianlintner/forum/README.md

 In Simulation Mode, senators function as autonomous agents with memory, goals, and decision-making capabilities:

 1. Senators remember past debates, votes, and interactions
-2. They form dynamic relationships that evolve based on voting alignment
+2. They form multi-dimensional relationships (political, personal, mentor/mentee, rivalry, family) that evolve based on interactions
 3. They provide detailed reasoning for their stances, rhetorical approaches, and votes
 4. The simulation displays the evolving relationship network between senators
+5. Relationships naturally decay over time when there are no interactions

 This mode is ideal for:
 - Observing emergent political behavior and coalition formation